SaraSrkr/Capstone-Prpject/README.md

 The last step is to interact with the deployed  model endpoint and post sample data to test it’s work and receives results.
 <img src="imges/2.jpg" >

+## future work
+### Try Using the project codes with different algorithem to find better results

+### Try Using the project codes with different dataset to solve anothe problem

 ## Dataset